Towards the cellular-scale simulation of motor-driven cytoskeletal assemblies: Methodology

-We overcome these difficulties with a novel, linearized implicit Euler timestepping scheme, which extends on our previous work on enforcing non-overlap conditions \cite{yanComputingCollisionStress2019}.
-This technique is inspired by constraint-based methods for granular flow \cite{tasoraCompliantViscoplasticParticle2013}.
-When collisions occur between filaments, the minimal distance between them $\Phi_{\col}=0$ with collision force $\gamma_{\col}>0$.
+We overcome these difficulties with a novel, linearized implicit Euler timestepping scheme, which extends on our previous work on enforcing non-overlap conditions (\cite{yanComputingCollisionStress2019}).
+This technique is inspired by constraint-based methods for granular flow (\cite{tasoraCompliantViscoplasticParticle2013}).
+When collisions occur between filaments, the minimal distance between them attains $\Phi_{\col}=0$ with collision force $\gamma_{\col}>0$.
 If not colliding, $\Phi_{\col}>0$ and $\gamma_{\col}=0$.
 This mutually exclusive condition is called a complementarity constraint, written as $0\leq \Phi_{\col}\perp \gamma_{\col} \geq0$.
-If one crosslinker connects these two filaments, its length $\ell_f$ and force magnitude $\gamma_{\cl}$ satisfy the Hookean spring model $\gamma_{\cl}=-\kcl(\ell_f-\ell_0)$, which is an equality constraint.
+If one crosslinking motor connects these two filaments, its length $\ell_f$ and force magnitude $\gamma_{\cl}$ satisfy the Hookean spring model $\gamma_{\cl}=-\kcl(\ell_f-\ell_0)$, which is an equality constraint.

-We integrate the equation of motion such that these two types of constraints for all possible collisions and all doubly bound crosslinkers are satisfied.
-We briefly derive the method here, and all details can be found in SM~\S2.
-The method is general to rigid particles with arbitrary shape, and we shall use `particle' and `filament' interchangeably.
+We integrate the equation of motion such that these two types of constraints for all possible collisions and all crosslinking motors are satisfied.
+We briefly derive the method here, and all details can be found in Appendix~\ref{appsec:xlinkermethod}.
+Because the method is specific to rigid particles with arbitrary shape, we shall use `particle' and `filament' interchangeably.

-Each particle is tracked by its center location $\bx\in\Rbb^3$ in the lab frame and its orientation $\btheta=[s,\bp]\in\Rbb^4$ as a quaternion \cite{delongBrownianDynamicsConfined2015}.
+Each particle is tracked by its center location $\bx\in\Rbb^3$ in the lab frame and its orientation $\btheta=[s,\bp]\in\Rbb^4$ as a quaternion (\cite{delongBrownianDynamicsConfined2015}). $[s,\bp]$ are the scalar and vector parts of the quaternion, respectively.
+Using a quaternion to track the rotational kinematics of a rigid body is a standard computational approach due to its compact memory footprint (4 floating point numbers) and its singularity-free nature.
 The geometric configuration at time $t$ for all $N$ filaments can be written as a column vector with $7N$ entries: